cassidyjames/cassidyjames.github.io/home/index.md

 - It’s not a problem to start in one ecosystem, just avoid products that _only_ work in one ecosystem

-- Home Assistant is kinda scary, but 1000× better than it was even just a year ago—and 100% worth it
+- Home Assistant may seem kinda scary, but it's 1000× better than it was even just a year ago—and 100% worth it

-- Avoid Wi-Fi devices unless you think you will only ever have a small handful
+- Avoid Wi-Fi devices unless you think you will only ever have a small handful—and avoid cloud-dependent devices altogether if possible

 ## Device Reviews